schmetzyannick/EisenhowerMatrix/README.md

 # Installation Windows

-Be sure that Node.js (https://nodejs.org/en/) is installed on your Host.
-You will need to install Postgres (https://www.postgresql.org/) as well.
-After installing both, please donwload this repo as a zip file (and unzip it).
-Now, you have to configure the service to use the correct postgres db.
-Edit/Add the following entries in the file ./backend/env.json:
+Run the Installer as Administrator.
+After that, you have to configure the service to use the correct postgres db.
+Edit/Add the following entries in the file C:\Eisenhowermatrix\dist\backend\env.json:
 | Entry | Description | Default |
 | --- | --- | --- |
 | postgresHost | DNS name or IP adress of the host, where you installed the postgres DB. | localhost |